Nature is changing, too

-Most fish and wildlife species will fall into one of four climate change scenarios: they will either adapt to the new conditions, move elsewhere, be displaced by other species, or die out.
+Most fish and wildlife species will experience one of four climate change scenarios: they will either adapt to the new conditions, move elsewhere, be displaced by other species, or die out.
 At greatest risk are those species already under pressure due to low populations and habitat fragmentation, as well as species with low reproductive rates.

 Use the map to explore the current extent of species at risk.

-Ecosystem restoration projects support the recovery of ecosystems that have been degraded, damaged or destroyed.
+Ecosystem restoration projects support the recovery of ecosystems that have been degraded, damaged, or destroyed.
 By taking into account both the challenges and opportunities of climate change, these projects have the potential to help ecosystems adapt and be more resilient to the emerging climate.